 - The Node Management Identity (NMI) server is a pod that runs as a DaemonSet on each node in the AKS cluster.
 The NMI server listens for pod requests to Azure services.

-- The Managed Identity Controller (MIC) is a central pod with permissions to query the Kubernetes API server and checks for an Azure identity mapping that corresponds to a pod.
+- The Azure Resource Provider queries the Kubernetes API server and checks for an Azure identity mapping that corresponds to a pod.

-In the following example, a developer creates a pod that uses a managed identity to request access to an Azure SQL Server instance:
+In the following example, a developer creates a pod that uses a managed identity to request access to Azure SQL Database:

-- Cluster operator first creates a service account that can be used to map identities when pods request access to services.
+- Cluster operator creates a service account to map identities when pods request access to services.

-- The NMI server and MIC are deployed to relay any pod requests for access tokens to Azure AD.
+- The NMI server is deployed to relay any pod requests, along with the Azure Resource Provider, for access tokens to Azure AD.

 - A developer deploys a pod with a managed identity that requests an access token through the NMI server.

-- The token is returned to the pod and used to access an Azure SQL Server instance.
+- The token is returned to the pod and used to access Azure SQL Database

-To use pod identities, see Azure Active Directory identities for Kubernetes applications.
+To use Pod-managed identities, see Use Azure Active Directory pod-managed identities in Azure Kubernetes Service (Preview).

 This best practices article focused on authentication and authorization for your cluster and resources.
 To implement some of these best practices, see the following articles: